Iguana2024/sprint3/README.md

 This simple web application allows visitors to make a decision whether to share their data or not.
 Users are presented with two clear options: "Grant" or "Reject".

 - **Grant Permission:**
   - If a visitor selects "Grant", their IP address, ID, date, and time of the selected option are stored in the database.
-This information is then displayed on subsequent visits, ensuring transparency and accountability regarding data storage, ensuring GDPR compliance and user accountability.
+This information is then displayed on subsequent visits, ensuring transparency and accountability regarding data storage, GDPR compliance, and user accountability.

 - **Reject Permission:**
   - Opting for "Reject" hashes the visitor's IP address and stores it in the database.
 On future visits, if the hashed IP matches, a message indicating rejection is displayed.
 The application informs the user of their previous rejection decision, upholding user privacy rights.